Hyper-V NUMA affinity and hyperthreading

 - vMotion (VMware) or Live Migration (Hyper-V) is NOT used.
 (Using these may result in having two nodes both locked to a single socket, meaning both will be attempting to access the same processor, with neither using the other processor.)

-- You know what you are doing, and you are happy to revert back to the recommended settings, if requested by Pexip support, to investigate any potential issues that may result.
+- You fully understand what you are doing, and you are happy to revert back to the standard settings, if requested by Pexip support, to investigate any potential issues that may result.

 In the example given below, we are using a SuperMicro SuperServer with dual Intel Xeon E5-2680-v3 processors, 64GB RAM, and 2 x 1TB hard drives.